-- (vi) The right to reasonable paid time: - (1) to represent the interests of members to the employer; - (2) to represent the interests of members in industrial tribunals; - (3) to consult with union members; - (4) to participate in the operation of the union; - (5) to research and prepare prior to all negotiations with management; - (6) an opportunity to explain the benefits of union membership to employees including new employees at the time they enter into employment. - (vii) The right to call meetings of members and invite non-members to discuss union business. - (b) Workplace delegates are to have access to facilities, including: - (i) where practicable, access to a private room to meet with individual members and perform union business. - (ii) reasonable access to telephone, facsimile, post, photocopying, internet and email facilities for the purpose of carrying out work as a delegate and consulting with workplace colleagues and the union. - (iii) the right to place union information on an appropriate notice board in a prominent location in the workplace. - (iv) access to information relevant to the workplace and/or workplace issues, including appropriate awards, agreements, statements of duty, departmental and governmental policies and, where available, staff lists. - (c) Workplace delegates are to have: - (i) an entitlement to five days paid training leave in any one calendar year to attend union-endorsed union courses and attendance at union conferences. - (ii) Recognition that the time associated with travel for country delegates may require additional time to paragraph (i) above. - (iii) The skills acquired by an employee undertaking the role of a workplace delegate form part of the evaluation criteria for performance management, salary progression and overall career advancement wherever those identified skills are also required by the classification band of that delegate. - (iv) The employee is to notify the employer of the skills acquired and their relevance for the evaluation of performance and for salary progression - (d) Workplace delegates' roles may extend beyond the workplace and the delegates are to have access to reasonable time:
+- (vi) The right to reasonable paid time: - (1) to represent the interests of members to the employer; - (2) to represent the interests of members in industrial tribunals; - (3) to consult with union members; - (4) to participate in the operation of the union; - (5) to research and prepare prior to all negotiations with management; - (6) an opportunity to explain the benefits of union membership to employees including new employees at the time they enter into employment. - (vii) The right to call meetings of members and invite non-members to discuss union business. - (b) Workplace delegates are to have access to facilities, including: - (i) where practicable, access to a private room to meet with individual members and perform union business. - (ii) reasonable access to telephone, facsimile, post, photocopying, internet and email facilities for the purpose of carrying out work as a delegate and consulting with workplace colleagues and the union. - (iii) the right to place union information on an appropriate notice board in a prominent location in the workplace. - (iv) access to information relevant to the workplace and/or workplace issues, including appropriate awards, agreements, statements of duty, departmental and governmental policies and, where available, staff lists. - (c) Workplace delegates are to have: - (i) an entitlement to five days paid training leave in any one calendar year to attend union-endorsed union courses and attendance at union conferences. - PROVIDED that any paid training leave days not taken in any one calendar year will be available to be taken in the following calendar year, and available for a maximum period of two years. - (ii) Recognition that the time associated with travel for country delegates may require additional time to paragraph (i) above. - (iii) The skills acquired by an employee undertaking the role of a workplace delegate form part of the evaluation criteria for performance management, salary progression and overall career advancement wherever those identified skills are also required by the classification band of that delegate.

-- (i) to promote union issues, for participation on committees, and to assist delegate development, including paid work in the union office negotiated between the union and the employer on a case by case basis; - (ii) for participation in internal union forums and committees (e.g. branch or national conferences).
+- (iv) The employee is to notify the employer of the skills acquired and their relevance for the evaluation of performance and for salary progression. - (d) Workplace delegates' roles may extend beyond the workplace and the delegates are to have access to reasonable time: - (i) to promote union issues, for participation on committees, and to assist delegate development, including paid work in the union office negotiated between the union and the employer on a case by case basis; - (ii) for participation in internal union forums and committees (e.g. branch or national conferences).
 Generally, members are elected to these roles under the registered union rules. - (iii) In dispersed or remote workplaces the delegate structure may require coordinating delegates and that these delegates may require a greater amount of time to perform their duties. - (iv) Delegates will have access to leave without pay for the purposes of working for a union.
 Any such period of leave will be considered as service for salary increment purposes and is not to constitute a break in service for other purposes.
 Delegates will be entitled to undertake the duties which they undertook immediately before taking up such positions with the union.